Grismund/i-am-the-forest-srd/README.md

 #### Determine Territory
 To determine the Enemy's starting territory, you need 2d6 and the Territory Map.
 Roll 2d6 on top of the map.
 Where a die lands is called the origin.
 The number on the die determines how many hexes belong to the Enemy.

-Connect the origins and draw borders to encompas the total number of hexes rolled.
+Connect the origins and draw borders to encompass the total number of hexes rolled.

 If your 2d6 roll is less than 5, simply make the total Enemy territory a size of 5.